-- Remember to take a photograph of your belly every day or at least twice or thrice a week.
+- Remember to photograph your belly daily, at least twice or thrice a week.
 Doing so can give you an idea of how your pregnancy has progressed over the past months.

 - Don’t opt for a weight-loss programme or restrict your diet to keep your weight under control.
 It could harm your baby in irreversible ways.

-As your morning sickness symptoms will get stronger over the coming weeks, investing in some nice incense sticks or teas might be beneficial for you.
+Investing in some nice incense sticks or teas might benefit you as your morning sickness symptoms will get stronger over the coming weeks.
 Get a gentle scrub and moisturiser to keep your skin smooth and healthy.
-Start reading books or articles around pregnancy and baby development.
+Start reading books or articles about pregnancy and baby development.

 Hearing twin heartbeats at seven weeks might be possible for some women, and that feeling is utterly precious.
-To see your babies growing safely is something that can instantly turn a woman into a mother, and boost your confidence about taking care of your children in the right manner.
+Seeing your babies growing safely can instantly turn a woman into a mother and boost your confidence about properly caring for your children.